 Counseling services provides counseling, consultation, and outreach to the Arkansas Tech University community.
 The counseling staff is committed to promoting the educational mission of the university by working with the campus community to establish and maintain healthy and effective behavior patterns and lifestyles that enhance learning and personal development.
 The range of services provided includes personal counseling for students in individual, couples, or group sessions.
 The staff provides consultations to students, parents, staff, faculty and administration.
 There is a small library of self-help books and videos, and a variety of informational brochures available.
 Presentations and outreach programming are scheduled throughout the year and are available upon request.

 Services are provided Monday-Friday from 8:00 am-5:00 pm year round.
-This service is staffed by three Licensed Professional Counselors.
+Counseling Services is staffed by licensed counselors trained to provide professional counseling services.
 For additional information, please visit the Health and Wellness Center in Dean Hall 126 or call 479-968-0389.

-The Department of Public Safety is located at 1508 N Boulder Ave.
-To report a crime or request information contact Public Safety at 479-968-0222.
-In an emergency call 911.
+The Department of Public Safety is located at 1508 North Boulder Avenue.
+To report a crime or request information, contact Public Safety at 479-968-0222.
+In an emergency, call 911.
 Public Safety maintains direct contact with the 911 Communications Center for all emergency services.
 It is the responsibility of Public Safety to investigate all reports of criminal activity and accidents that occur on University property.
 Visit Public Safety's website at www.atu.edu/psafe for more information and services offered.